 - Course subject Biology

 - Areas of interest Medical Science, Cell and Molecular Biology, Genetics, Biomedical Science

-What is cancer, and why is it a leading cause of death in many countries like Australia?
+What is cancer, and why is it a major cause of death in Australia?
 This course covers the Hallmarks of Cancer as described by Hanahan and Weinberg in their seminal papers of 2000 and 2011.
 The Hallmarks of Cancer course provides the journey of discovery required to appreciate how normal cell biology and molecular genetics are derailed to drive cancer.
 Principles of cancer initiation, progression and treatment will be illustrated through cutting edge research and clinically-led teaching.
-The course will explore the genetic, epigenetic, molecular biology, cell biology, cell signalling and immunological basis of cancer biology that have led to improved patient outcomes.
+The course will explore the genetic, epigenetic, molecular, cell biology, cell signalling and immunological basis of cancer biology that have led to improved patient outcomes.
 The practicals and tutorials will cover research technologies currently used for diagnosing and treating cancer patients.

-- Explain the major hallmarks of cancer and the underlying molecular mechanisms.
+- Explain the molecular and cellular basis of cancer initiation and progression.

-- Apply knowledge of the hallmarks to critically assess current and potential therapies.
+- Apply knowledge to critically assess experimental and clinical approaches.

-- Critically analyse experimental models used to study cancer.
+- Critically analyse experimental data towards diagnosis and treatment of cancer.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.